adamsilver/adamsilver.io-jekyll/_drafts/2029-01-01-the-disadvantages-of-javascript-polyfills.md

 		// etc
 	}

-Don't worry if you are a little hazy on feature detection, testing and dynamic APIs - there are fantastic articles [[3](#ref3)] on this subject matter.
+Don't worry if you are a little hazy on feature detection, feature testing and dynamic APIs - there are fantastic articles [[3](#ref3)] on this subject matter.

 ## Summary